Psilocybin and the brain

 Effect of psilocin

-ia input from cortex and limbic structures (especially the amygdala and hippocampus), psilocin affects the hypothalamus indirectly.
-As a result, bodily sensations may change during a session: you may feel warmer or colder, less or more thirsty, or notice a shift in sexual energy.
+Through input from the cortex and limbic structures (particularly the amygdala and hippocampus), psilocin indirectly affects the hypothalamus.
+This can cause bodily sensations to change during a session: you might feel warmer or colder, less or more thirsty, or notice a shift in sexual energy.

 Side effects

-Because the hypothalamus affects hormonal systems, psilocin can also affect the stress axis (HPA axis) modulate.
-This can lead to feelings of relaxation and connectedness, as cortisol responses dampen and oxytocin/serotonin systems become more active.
-This explains the deep physical calm and security experienced by many users.
+Because the hypothalamus influences hormonal systems, psilocin can also stress axis (HPA axis) Modulate.
+This can lead to feelings of relaxation and connection, as cortisol responses are dampened and oxytocin/serotonin systems are more active.
+This explains the profound physical calm and security that many users experience.

 Amygdala